WellcomeIdeathon2023/Going_Viral/code/src/README.md

 who is looking at methodological changes to bringing in YouGov and other behavioural data sets.
 This step runs a Bayesian model so may be slow to run to convergence on your computer.
-The number of iteratons is set below to 1e2 so the pipeline will run.
+The number of iterations is set below to 1e2 so the pipeline will run.
 The model will not have converged with this number of iterations.
 This needs to be increased to at least xxx
 ```
 orderly_run("epidemia_model", use_draft = TRUE)
 ```